 Travel nursing is a challenging profession, and that aspect is what makes this career so rewarding.
 Caring for various patients, working with a team, learning new skills and techniques, and exploring different locations is what you do every 13 weeks.
-However, the assignments can start to take a physical and mental toll on you.
+However, the travel nurse assignments can start to take a physical and mental toll on you.

 Due to the resurgences of Covid-19 cases packed on top of everyday healthcare professional pressures, frontline workers have experienced heightened stress and fatigue caring for patients all over the United States, including travel nurses.
 As much as you love your career, nurses are at a higher risk for mental health issues like anxiety, depression, and post-traumatic stress.
 That’s why it’s vital to know when you need to take a break and recuperate.

 Just like you are essential to the people you take care of, you have to be there to take care of yourself as well.
 When you are not at your best, the quality of care you provide to your patients won’t be either.
 Fortunately, you can learn and implement a few powerful strategies to prioritize your mental health.

 While it is important to stay informed, too much time spent seeing headlines and reading news articles can be damaging to your peace of mind.
 Considering all that has happened in recent months, time devoted to news and social media platforms can increase anxiety and sadness.
 People who regularly watch the news are at risk of worrying more than focusing on their tasks.

 Remember that it’s not necessarily harmful to stay informed, but moderation is key.